Puri12/docker-release-maker/README.md

 tools and dependencies, including Python test dependencies; see the [Dockerfile](Dockerfile) and [requirements.txt](requirements.txt) for details.

+## Background

+Ideally, Docker images for applications are built alongside the application.
+The 'normal' flow would look like this:

+1. $COMPANY releases $APP v1.2.3
+1. $APP v1.2.3 binaries are built in CI
+1. In the same CI pipeline, the Docker image $COMPANY/$APP:1.2.3 is built from the binaries.
+1. Binaries and Docker image are published (Docker Hub in the case of the Docker image).

+The issue with this (from our point of view) is that the Docker images are immutable, and do not have the ability to have new features of fixes added retroactively.
+As the container world is still in a process of evolution (in particular with regards to Kubernetes), we require the ability to update the Docker images to accommodate new features.
+For a concrete example, the development of the [Atlassian Data Center Helm Charts](https://github.com/atlassian/data-center-helm-charts) required a number of fixes and additions, such as integrated lifecycle hooks and signal-handling improvements.

 ## Configuration

 Docker Release Maker can be run via Bitbucket Pipelines to create new images for